 Trainee.
-Applicants should complete personal information related fields.
+Applicants must complete required information fields.

 Proof of Citizenship: Applicants will be required to securely upload their valid proof of Canadian Citizenship, Permanent Resident or Protected Person document.
 The document must be uploaded in PDF format (unprotected) and the total size cannot exceed 30 MB.
 The following are the acceptable forms of proof: